aws-samples/aws-blockchain-node-runners/docs/adding-new-nodes.md

 2. Create a new issue to propose a new node type to let everyone know that you are going ot work on it.
 Use `Feature request` template for that.
 3. [Fork this repository](https://help.github.com/articles/fork-a-repo/).
 4. Use one of the existing blueprints as a baseline.
 Choose the one that has architecture closest to the one you want to create.
-5. Once you are happy with how your blueprint works, follow our [Contribution Guide](https://github.com/aws-samples/aws-blockchain-node-runners/blob/main/CONTRIBUTING.md) to create a [pull request](https://help.github.com/articles/creating-a-pull-request/) for our team to review it.
+5. Once you are happy with how your blueprint works, follow our [CONTRIBUTION GUIDE](../CONTRIBUTING.md) to create a [pull request](https://help.github.com/articles/creating-a-pull-request/) for our team to review it.
 6. Once merged, let your community know that the new Node Runner Blueprint is ready for them to use!

 ### Recommended directory and file structure for a Node Runner Blueprint